RickyPranav/Gwen-Stacy/README.md

 ## Thank You

-Thank you for choosing TitanBot for your Discord server!
+Thank you for choosing Gwen Stacy for your Discord server!
 We're constantly working to improve and add new features based on community feedback.

 *Last updated: May 2026*